Biggest Corporate Culture Change Mistakes & How to Avoid Them

 Biggest Corporate Culture Change Mistakes Leaders Must Avoid

-We know from organizational alignment research that corporate culture accounts for 40% of the difference between high and low performance.
-Yet, despite widespread recognition that culture is a critical driver of business and people success, most culture change efforts fail to deliver meaningful results.
+We know from organizational alignment research that culture isn’t just an influencer of performance — it accounts for roughly 40% of the gap between high and low performers.
+Yet even with widespread agreement that culture is a decisive force behind business outcomes and employee success, most attempts to shift it fall disappointingly short of expectations.

 1. Culture Mistake #1: Treating Culture Change as a Communication Campaign